 - -q Disable (or quell) output of the progress bar while reading or writing to the device.
-Specify it a second time for even quieter operation. - -u Disables the default behaviour of reading out the fuses three times before programming, then verifying at the end of programming that the fuses have not changed.
+Specify it a second time for even quieter operation. - Disables the default behaviour of reading out the fuses three times before programming, then verifying at the end of programming that the fuses have not changed.
 If you want to change fuses you will need to specify this option, as avrdude will see the fuses have changed (even though you wanted to) and will change them back for your "safety".
-This option was designed to prevent cases of fuse bits magically changing (usually called safemode). - -t Tells AVRDUDE to enter the interactive "terminal" mode instead of up- or downloading files.
-See below for a detailed description of the terminal mode.
+This option was designed to prevent cases of fuse bits magically changing (usually called safemode).